link to ringley website

 Law Commission

 Mr Betts doesn't mince his words.
 While the Committee appreciates that the Government will want to wait for the Law Commission to conclude its ongoing review of existing leasehold law, it is vital that the abuses this committee uncovered are addressed, he says.
-He is clear that leaseholders continue to suffer from onerous ground rents, permission fees, opaque and excessive servicechargesorted.co.uk/blogs/digital-solution-can-improve-the-whole-process-by-making-it-faster-and-more-transparent'>service charges, and high enfranchisement costs and they are understandably desperate for these to be remedied as a matter of urgency.
+He is clear that leaseholders continue to suffer from onerous ground rents, permission fees, opaque and excessive servicechargesorted.co.uk/blogs/service-charge-disputes-what-cam-be-disputed-how-and-the-role-of-the-first-role-planetrent.co.uk/blog/could-a-tax-tribunal-ruling-mean-btl-investors-avoid-3-stamp-duty-surcharge'>tribunal'>service charges, and high enfranchisement costs and they are understandably desperate for these to be remedied as a matter of urgency.
 Add to this the ongoing cladding scandal which is impacting thousands of leaseholders around the country and the Government's record for rapid resolution of the serious issues impacting leaseholders doesn't look good.

 We support Clive Betts' call to speed up the much-needed reforms revealed last year.
 However, leasehold and the relationship between freeholders and flat owners - is complex.
 For example, setting ground rents at zero benefits residents in the short term but may lead to freeholders, denied of an income stream, not bothering to take an interest in good quality asset management, to the detriment of leaseholders and leading to decaying housing stock.